Enforce Referential Integrity in Access [Step-By-Step Guide]

 • ACCOUNTS_MASTER Table: This holds the elementary bank account info like account holder, account type, account opening date, etc.

-What Are the Conditions to Enforce Referential Integrity in MS Access?
+What Are the Conditions to Enforce Referential Integrity Access?

 There are a few conditions that need to be met to use the referential integrity in Access, they are as follows: